 If your doctor does need to keep track of your Vitamin D, make sure the same test is used each time.
 Ask your doctor which tests are best.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2014 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the American Society for Clinical Pathology.